bigjason/jpbuilder/README.md

 ## Usage

 Install in your gem file and then just create templates with the extension `.jpbuilder`.
-The template will use name the callback whatever is specified in the "callback" url parameter.
+The template will use the callback as specified in the "callback" url parameter.
+If none is provided then the regular JSON format will be returned.

 ## Contributing